Tom Petty: 1976–1987: Tom Petty and the Heartbreakers

 Shortly after embracing his musical aspirations, Petty started a band known as the Epics, which later evolved into Mudcrutch.
 The band included future Heartbreakers Mike Campbell and Benmont Tench and was popular in Gainesville, but their recordings went unnoticed by a mainstream audience.
 They recorded at The Church Studio in Tulsa, Oklahoma.
 Their only single, "Depot Street", released in 1975 by Shelter Records, failed to chart.

 After Mudcrutch split up, Petty reluctantly agreed to pursue a solo career.
 Tench decided to form his own group, whose sound Petty appreciated.
 Eventually, Petty and Campbell collaborated with Tench, Ron Blair and Stan Lynch, forming the first lineup of the Heartbreakers.
-Their eponymous debut album gained little popularity among American audiences, achieving greater success in Britain.
+Their self-titled debut album gained little popularity among American audiences, achieving greater success in Britain.
 The singles "American Girl" and "Breakdown" (re-released in 1977) peaked at after the band toured in the United Kingdom in support of Nils Lofgren.
 The debut album was released by Shelter Records, which at that time was distributed by ABC Records.

 Their second album, You're Gonna Get It!, was the band's first Top 40 album, featuring the singles "I Need to Know" and "Listen to Her Heart".
 Their third album, Damn the Torpedoes, quickly went platinum, selling nearly two million copies; it includes their breakthrough singles "Don't Do Me Like That", "Here Comes My Girl", "Even the Losers" and "Refugee".

 In September 1979, Tom Petty and the Heartbreakers performed at a Musicians United for Safe Energy concert at Madison Square Garden in Manhattan.
 Their rendition of "Cry to Me" was featured on the resulting album, No Nukes.

 Their fourth album, Hard Promises, released in 1981, became a top-ten hit, going platinum and spawning the hit single "The Waiting".
 The album also featured Petty's first duet, "Insider" with Stevie Nicks.

 Bass player Ron Blair quit the group and was replaced on the fifth album, Long After Dark (1982), by Howie Epstein; the resulting lineup lasted until 1994.
 The album contained the hit "You Got Lucky".

 In 1985, the band participated in Live Aid, playing four songs at John F. Kennedy Stadium, in Philadelphia before a crowd of 89,484 people.

 The band's album, Southern Accents, was also released in 1985.
 It included the hit single "Don't Come Around Here No More", produced by Dave Stewart.
 The song's video featured Petty dressed as the Mad Hatter, mocking and chasing Alice from the book Alice's Adventures in Wonderland, then cutting and eating her as if she were a cake.
 The ensuing tour led to the live album Pack Up the Plantation: Live! and an invitation from Bob Dylan to join Dylan on his 60-date True Confessions Tour through Asia, Oceania, and North America.

 In 1986 and 1987, they played some dates with the Grateful Dead.
 Also in 1987, the group released Let Me Up (I've Had Enough) which includes "Jammin' Me" which Petty wrote with Dylan.